marnelfr/udemy.react/README.md

 **All "things" used in the effect function must be added if those "things" could change because the component (or some parent component) re-rendered.**

+**It's also very important to pass specific properties instead of the entire object as a dependency because this may make our useEffect to rerun our function everytime only one property of the given object changes**

 ### Mount and didUnmount events
 **The function A** provided to ```useEffet()``` runs at least once: when the component is mounted in the DOM.\
 Without a second argument, the function is run everytime the component is rendered.\